Questions Concerning Collective Karma and Natural Disasters

 In the case of the dominating result of the collective karma – the technical term is actually “shared karma” (thun-mong-gi las) – of a group of limited beings, this refers mainly to their shared experiencing of environmental or societal situations or occurrences when this group experiences them.
 However, we can also say that the dominating result of collective karma also refers to the environmental or societal situations or occurrences that provide the circumstances for this group to experience them.

 This last statement does not imply that the collective karma of this group is the only cause for the environment, for instance, that they experience when they experience it.
 The environment they experience, such as the make-up of the earth or the universe, is the result of innumerable other causes and conditions.
 In the case of the universe, its obtaining cause (nyer-len-gyi rgyu) – namely that from which we obtain the universe as its successor and which ceases to exist when its successor arises – is the Big Bang.
-We could subdivide the obtaining causes into those that occurred a long time ago, such as the Big Bang, and those that happened immediately preceding the present moment, such as an earthquake being the obtaining cause for the resulting shift of a tectonic plate.
+We could subdivide the obtaining causes into those that occurred a long time ago, such as the Big Bang, and those that happened immediately preceding the present moment, such as the shift of a tectonic plate being the obtaining cause for a resulting earthquake.
 The moment-to-moment minor changes in the environment once it has arisen, however, such as the falling of a particular leaf from a tree, are the result of the laws of physics and so on of that universe.
 Nevertheless, there are also man-made results (skyes-bu byed-pa’i ‘bras-bu) concerning the environment, such as air pollution as the result of human actions.
 In addition, the constituent elements at a specific moment, such as the matter and energy of the universe at that moment are the simultaneously arising causes (lhan-cig ‘byung-ba’ rgyu) for the universe at that moment.

 [See: Causes, Conditions, and Results.]